22soulfan/WhirlyOS/README.md

 AI integration in **WhirlyOS** is cancelled, because of the risk of some mistakes, as predicted.
 We now don't need to use AI on this operating system, because it is experimental, and may affect either the system or everything itself and also increase the file size.

 ---

+## Other WhirlyOS seperate repositories

+RustGlade will have its own repository since it is not based on Debian, but Pop!_OS.
+The reason for this, is that COSMIC is only support on Pop!_OS, and that would be impossible to install on Debian.
+However, Pop!_OS is based on Ubuntu, which is based on Debian, so WhirlyOS might still work with Pop!_OS.
+After the Disney+ release of Hoppers, I'm going to release a build script for RustGlade.
+Sorry for the inconvenince! :(